The note was written in a scrawl

 He delivered payments to Crooks Tail from Top Hat.

-The night before somebody was watching him from the dark hallway when he and Maggie went into the room where Joddie was performing.
+The night before somebody was watching him from the dark hallway when

 It had something to do with delivering the payments.